FacultadInformatica-LinkedData/Curso2020-2021-ODKG/HandsOn/README.md

 * /openrefine/*.json - A JSON file with the operations performed over the data for fixing and transforming them.
 * /csv/*-updated.csv - An CSV file with the updated versions of the datasets.
 * /selfAssessmentHandsOn3.md - A Markdown document with the hands-on 3 self-assessment
+* /mappings/*.rml - An RML file with the mappings.
+* /mappings/*.yml - A YML file with the mapping rules (optional).
+* /rdf/*.nt - An RDF file in the NTriples syntax with the data transformed into RDF.
+* /selfAssessmentHandsOn4.md - A Markdown document with the hands-on 4 self-assessment.